-Benefit news, VA loan tips and personal finance help from the Nation's #1 VA lender
+Benefit news, VA loan tips and personal finance help from the Nation's #1 VA lender for Homebuyers

-A VA Loan is a mortgage option issued by private lenders and partially backed, or guaranteed, by the Department of Veterans Affairs.
+A VA loan is a mortgage option issued by private lenders and partially backed, or guaranteed, by the Department of Veterans Affairs.
 Here we look at how VA loans work and what most borrowers don’t know about the program.

 Most states offer disabled veterans a property tax exemption, which can save veterans thousands each year depending on state and disability percentage.

 VA loan entitlement can be a tricky subject.
 Here we breakdown second-tier entitlement and what to expect when reusing your VA loan benefits.